7 Best Homeowners Insurance Companies in Illinois of 2025

 Customer Satisfaction

 Today’s customers make their voices and opinions known by writing online reviews.
-We reviewed them to get a first-hand account of how customers really feel about their experiences.
+We reviewed them to get a first-hand account of how customers feel about their experiences.

 Also, we researched ratings from JD Power, BBB, and AM Best to gather professional evaluations of each Illinois homeowners insurance provider.